healthykitchen101/healthykitchen101.com/electric-skillets/reviews/best.md

 The pan has a spout for pouring liquid so the tempered glass lid doesn’t need a steam vent.
 All parts are **dishwasher-safe** except for the thermostat.
 Nonetheless, thanks to the non-stick coating, we found a quick hand-washing was more than enough after cooking the steak.

+3\.
+Best Deep Pan: Elite Gourmet Electric Skillet EG-6203#

+*   Raised honeycomb pan
+*   Excellent cooking capacity
+*   Stable temperatures
+*   Sizzling hot pan for searing
+*   Durable granite non-stick coating
+*   High build quality

+*   Heat distribution

+The Elite Gourmet Non-Stick Electric Skillet EG-6203# is our best choice for a **large and deep** pan, quite capable of frying chicken for 6 to 8 people.
+Not only that, its **raised honeycomb** pan is quite aesthetic and it cooked really well too.

+This skillet has a 0.16-inch (4 mm) cast aluminum pan with a black lacquer finish.
+Despite the extra thickness, our heat distribution test revealed significant temperature differences from the center to the edges—an average of **13.3%** compared to 10% for all skillets combined, thus it only got a 7.3/10.

+This weakness didn’t affect the skillet’s ability to make awesome pancakes though.
+And, the honeycomb pattern impressed onto **golden brown**, **fluffy**, **steamy** pancakes are a sure hit for children, 9/10.

+The pan actually **preheats faster** than our top 2 contenders, just **2 min 16 sec**, while producing similarly **excellent medium-rare** steaks.
+Although the Elite Gourmet’s steak was more tender than the Hamilton’s, its crust slightly lacked color (9.5/10).

+The pan has a **marble coating** (comprises resin) which is much more durable than Teflon.
+During testing, we found that this skillet was surprisingly the **easiest** one to clean.
+Its patterning doesn’t make the coating more susceptible to breaking and peeling, but all the same you should avoid using metal utensils or scrubbers.

 Honorable Mentions
 ------------------